localmess/localhost-abuse/crawl-data-processing/README.md

-# 📊 Crawl Data and Analysis Scripts
+# 📊 Crawl Data Overview and Analysis Scripts

-Helper scripts to process crawl output, add rankings, and summarize localhost-request findings, as well as the obtained summaries from the original crawl data.
+Below you can find the list of web crawls performed for the study, helper scripts to process crawl data, and summarize localhost-request findings.
+The folder also contains the summary CSVs obtained by processing the raw crawl data.

 ---